polybase/polybase-db-docs/docs/write-data.md

 ### Creating your own wallet

-If you want to manage the wallet/privateKey yourself, you must ensure you store the private key safely.
+To improve the user experience, you can create your own app-owned wallet (public/private key pair), allowing you to sign requests without asking the user every time.
+The wallet/privateKey can then be encrypted using the browser extension, and stored locally or any other storage system.

+That means you only need to ask the user a single time for permission to decrypt the private key, and then use that private key to sign every subsequent request.

 ```ts